 Now, a few additional tools may be needed depending on the type of pasta you’d like to make:

-How to Make Low Carb Pasta
+How to Make Keto Pasta

 You’ll also want to work with wet hands.
 I find it easiest to prep a bowl of water in front of your cutting board, so you can dip your fingers whenever necessary.